Skip to content

 • Re-export the unused export(s) from an entry file.

-Missing exports?
+Missing unused exports?

 Did you expect certain exports in the report, but are they missing?
 They might be exported from an entry file.
 In that case, use —include-entry-exports to make Knip also report unused exports in entry files.